Skip navigation

 The community is home to approximately 60 residents, situated on the traditional lands of the Mudburra and Jingili people.

-Community members are engaged in project planning, installation of rooftop solar panels, and training in electrical technology and carpentry skills.
+Community members were engaged in project planning, installation of solar panels, and training in electrical technology and carpentry skills.

 Wilya Janta Standing Strong fundraising for energy secure homes in the Barkly